نوع مقاله : مقاله پژوهشی

 The study further discusses how this uncertainty has led to the multiplication of rights, with new rights claims constantly emerging and often conflicting with existing ones.
 This proliferation dilutes the coherence of the human rights discourse and creates a situation where rights can be selectively invoked to justify opposing actions, depending on the interests of those in power.
 For instance, the rise of multiple generations of rights—civil and political rights, economic, social, and cultural rights, and collective rights—has led to situations where different groups use the human rights discourse to support fundamentally opposing positions.

 The discussion highlights the dangers of this trend, noting that if human rights continue to be used in this manner, they may ultimately lose their legitimacy as a tool for emancipation.
-The article warns that the day may come when more people are harmed in the name of human rights than are saved by them, marking a tragic reversal of the discourse's original purpose.
+The paper warns that the day may come when more people are harmed in the name of human rights than are saved by them, marking a tragic reversal of the discourse's original purpose.

 ∴ Conclusion ∴

-The Study posits that if these flaws cannot be addressed, the future of human rights as a meaningful tool for justice and liberation is in jeopardy.
-However, the article also suggests that there may be ways to reclaim the emancipatory potential of human rights.
+The study posits that if these flaws cannot be addressed, the future of human rights as a meaningful tool for justice and liberation is in jeopardy.
+However, the paper also suggests that there may be ways to reclaim the emancipatory potential of human rights.
 One possibility is to reinvigorate the discourse by grounding it in the lived experiences and struggles of the oppressed, thereby reorienting it away from the interests of the powerful.
 Another potential avenue is to critically engage with the concept of human rights, refining and redefining it in ways that prevent its misuse.

 کلیدواژهها [English]